Adiabatic Quantum Computing: Circumventing slowdown mechanisms for AQC

 \subsection{Quantum Adiabatic Brachistochrone}

 Modifying the adiabatic schedule adaptively so that it slows down as the gap decreases is an approach that is essential for obtaining a quadratic speedup using the adiabatic Grover algorithm [recall Sec.~\ref{sec:Grover}].
-A related idea is to use a series of straight-line interpolations; it was shown in \cite{Schaller:08} that for the one-dimensional transverse-field quantum Ising model, and for the preparation of cluster states \cite{Raussendorf:01}, it is possible in this manner to generate a schedule along which the gap is always greater than a constant independent of the system size, thus avoiding the quantum phase transition.

 Here we discuss how such ideas, including the condition for the locally optimized schedule [Eq.~\eqref{eqt:GroverRate}] can be understood as arising from a variational time-optimal strategy for determining the interpolating Hamiltonian between $H_0$ and $H_{1}$ \cite{PhysRevLett.103.080502}.
 By time-optimal, we mean a strategy that gives rise to the shortest total evolution time $t_f$ while guaranteeing that the final evolved state $\ket{\psi(t_f)}$ is close to the desired final ground state $\ket{\veps_0(t_f)}$.
 The success of the strategy is judged by the trade-off between $t_f$ and the fidelity $F(t_f) = \left| \braket{\psi(t_f)}{\veps_0(t_f)} \right|^2$.
 We first discuss this method generally and then show how it applies to the adiabatic Grover case.

 The interpolating Hamiltonian's time-dependence comes from a set of control parameters $\vec{x}(t) = \left( x^1(t), \dots, x^M(t) \right)$, i.e., $H(t) = H[\vec{x}(t)]$.
 We can parameterize $\vec{x}(t)$ in terms of a dimensionless time parameter $s(t)$ with $s(0) = 0$ and $s(t_f) = 1$, where $v = \frac{d s}{dt}$ characterizes the speed with of motion along the control trajectory $\vec{x}[s(t)]$.
 The total evolution time is then given by: \beq t_f = \int_0^1 \frac{ds}{v(s)}\ . \eeq Motivated by the form of the adiabatic condition, let us define the following Lagrangian \bea \mathcal{L}[\vec{x}(s),\dot{\vec{x}}(s)] & \equiv& \frac{\Vert \partial_s H(s) \Vert_{\mathrm{HS}}^2}{\Delta^p(s)} \\ &=& \sum_{i,j} \frac{\Tr\left( \partial_{x^i}H(s) \partial_{x^j} H(s)\right)}{\Delta^p(s)} \partial_s x^i(s) \partial_s x^j(s) \nonumber \eea ($p>0$), and adiabatic-time functional \bea \mathcal{T}[\vec{x}(s)] = \int_0^1 ds \mathcal{L}[\vec{x}(s),\dot{\vec{x}}(s)] \ , \eea where $\Vert A \Vert_{\mathrm{HS}} \equiv \sqrt{\Tr \left( A^{\dagger} A \right)}$ is the Hilbert-Schmidt norm, chosen to ensure analyticity (this choice is not unique, but other choices may not induce a corresponding Riemannian geometry).
 The time-optimal curve $\vec{x}_{\rm QAB}(s)$ is the quantum adiabatic brachistochrone (QAB), and is the solution of the variational equation $\delta {\mathcal T[\vec{x}(s)]}/\delta \vec{x}(s) = 0$.